Goldmensch/fluava/README.md

 The fluents file content are structured according to the [Guide here](https://projectfluent.org/fluent/guide/).

-They can be loaded from raw strings by calling `Fluent#of(String, Locale)` or from disk by calling `Fluent#of(Path, Locale)`.
+They can be loaded from raw strings by calling `Fluava#of(String, Locale)` or from disk by calling `Fluava#of(Path, Locale)`.
 In that case the resulting `Resource` of course only consists of this one file.

 ### Bundles
 Bundles are a collection of multiple resources with the same basename but different locales.
-They can be loaded by calling `Fluent#loadBundle(String)` and the basename as the parameter.
+They can be loaded by calling `Fluava#loadBundle(String)` and the basename as the parameter.

 The load process of Bundles are currently limited to the classpath and very similar to how java's ResourceBundles work but with a more flexible directory structure.